MicrosoftDocs/visualstudio-docs/docs/test/isolating-code-under-test-with-microsoft-fakes.md

 **Requirements**

-- Visual Studio Enterprise.
+- Visual Studio Enterprise
-- A .NET Framework project.
+- A .NET Framework project
 ::: moniker range=">=vs-2019"
 - .NET Core, .NET 5.0 or later, and SDK-style project support previewed in Visual Studio 2019 Update 6, and is enabled by default in Update 8.
 For more information, see [Microsoft Fakes for .NET Core and SDK-style projects](/visualstudio/releases/2019/release-notes#microsoft-fakes-for-net-core-and-sdk-style-projects).
 ::: moniker-end

 > [!NOTE]
->
-> - Profiling with Visual Studio isn't available for tests that use Microsoft Fakes.
+> Profiling with Visual Studio isn't available for tests that use Microsoft Fakes.

 ## Choose between stub and shim types